 This work is supported by Agricultural Research Corporation (ARC).
 In addition, authors are grateful to Mr. A. Khatir who mapped the collection regions in Sudan.

-Conflict of interest

-The authors declared no conflict of interest.

 References

 Barrett, B.A., & Kidwell, K.K.
 (1998).
 AFLP-based genetic diversity assessment among wheat cultivars from the Pacific Northwest.
 Crop Science, 38, 1261-1271.